Thairo Estrada Preview, Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Estrada has 133 hits to go with a slugging percentage of .424, both of which lead San Francisco hitters this season.
+- Estrada has an OPS of .736, fueled by an OBP of .316 and a team-best slugging percentage of .420 this season.

-- Among qualifying hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 94th, and he is 83rd in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 37th in batting average, 98th in on-base percentage, and 87th in slugging.

-- In 11.2% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.
+- He has homered in 11.1% of his games this year, and 2.7% of his trips to the plate.

-- Estrada has had at least one RBI in 32.8% of his games this year (38 of 116), with more than one RBI seven times (6.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Estrada has an RBI in 38 of 117 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.